Central Michigan University Athletics

 - Mississippi Valley State

-Kevin Jennings built a solid foundation for the Central Michigan men’s golf program in the 2022-23 season, the Chippewas’ first since 1985.
+Kevin Jennings has built a solid foundation for the Central Michigan men’s golf program, resurrecting it in 2022-23 after a 37-year hiatus.

 A native of Benton Harbor, Jennings coached both the men’s and women’s programs at Prairie View A&M in the five years prior to his arrival at CMU.